venture23-aleo/verulink/docs/mTLS_architecture.md

-# mTLS Architecture and Implemenation
+# mTLS Architecture and Implementation

 This document outlines the implementation of Mutual TLS (mTLS) for secure communication between the attestor and db-service. mTLS is a method of mutual authentication which ensures that the parties at each end of a network connection are who they claim to be by verifying that they both have the correct private key.

 In the `attestor` service, mTLS is implemented in the communication between between the `db-service` and the `chain service` inside the attestor.
 The db-service issues certificates for all attestors and the attestor implements these certificates for `GET` and `POST` requests on the db-service.
-The mTLS is implemented in Nginx where the db-service will be frontend.
+The mTLS is implemented in Nginx where the db-service is kind of proxied or as a backend .
 The client validation is done by Nginx.

 For implementation of mTLS, the attestor service should have the following certificates:
 - Certificate Authority(CA) certificate